 You can’t get away from having anxiety as a parent.
 It will vary in severity from person to person, but it is a real thing.
 If yours is crushing you, please seek professional help.
 It’s worth it.
 Children are our greatest accomplishments, greatest loves, and have the potential to be our greatest loss.
 We want to keep them safe because there is nothing more important to us than our children.

 Daily, we are bombarded with the worst news in the world.
 The worse it is, the more we will be hearing about it.
 It is almost paralyzing.
 But the world isn’t really that bad.
-There are millions, if not billions, of people who live fairly peaceful lives everyday.
-There are places that are really, really safe (I’m looking at you, Japan).
+There are millions, if not billions, of people who live peacefully everyday.

 Buy travel insurance.
 Yes, seriously, that step alone will likely alleviate your biggest fears.
 Are you afraid of you or your children getting sick on the road?
 Travel insurance will help alleviate the worry of big medical bills on the road.
 Are you worried of experiencing a weather-related disaster while traveling?
 Buy travel insurance.
 There are policies that include medical evacuations.
 Worried about having items getting lost or stolen?
 Buy travel insurance.
 I recommend World Nomads, which is also used by all the biggest travel bloggers.

 While the world seems really scary right now, it has a lot to do with how the media sensationalizes it.
 I never would’ve considered living in Mexico without being an avid reader of travel blogs and having a friend who lived here before.
 I always imagined it would a place I’d be scared to live.
-It isn’t.
+Even though there are some extra precautions I take, it isn’t scary here.
 It’s beautiful and I’m further enriched by this experience.

-What do you do to alleviate traveling anxiety?
+What do you do to alleviate travel anxiety?
 Is there anything that helps you feel less scared?